Writers Union of Armenia: 1980s

 As a result of the eighth (May 1981) and the ninth (May 1986) Assemblies he became the president of the Union.
 In 1988 a special session was held after which Hrachya Hovhannisyan was elected as the president.

 1990s

 On 15 June 1990, the directorate of Writers' Union self-published the organization's project.
 In the September of the same year the Writers' Union building was transferred to a special army detachment as a general headquarters.

-Armenian writers took active part in the reconstruction of the Armenian National State system and in the Liberation War of Artsakh.
+Armenian writers took active part in the reconstruction of the Armenian National State system and in the First Nagorno-Karabakh War.
 Several writers fought in different battles.
 One of them, Samvel Shahmuradyan, fell in the battle of Gandzasar.

 Vazgen Sargsyan became the defence minister and then the prime minister of Armenia.
 In September 1990 and February 1991 the Tenth Assembly was held in two phases.
 Vahagn Davtyan was elected president.

 In January 1994 the special session elected Razmik Davoyan as the president.
 Another special session in 1996 elected Hrant Matevosyan to lead the Union.